Dental Implants Surgery: From Planning to Placement

 Planning the Procedure

 Dental implants surgery requires careful planning using sophisticated technology and techniques.
 Your doctor will inspect your smile for tooth decay or gum disease, which must be addressed before proceeding with surgery.
 X-rays are used to plan a placement strategy and assess the health of the jawbone.
 In the absence of tooth roots, the jaw bone will begin to gradually shrink.
 If you have been missing teeth for a long period, you may lack the amount of bone tissue necessary to support an implant.
 In this case, a bone graft is necessary in order to restore a proper base for dental implants.
+Patients who are missing all of their teeth may qualify for All-on-4® dental implants which take advantage of existing bone tissue to restore a dental arch.

 Although the process of receiving dental implants can require many months of healing time, the fact is that implants justify the wait because they are the absolute best means of replacing missing teeth.